Skip to main content

 - **Aquatic ecosystems**: Freshwater (lakes, rivers, ponds) and marine (oceans, coral reefs, estuaries).

 E ach ecosystem has its own unique characteristics and species that have adapted to thrive in those specific conditions.
-For example, a desert ecosystem has plants and animals that can survive with minimal water, while a rainforest ecosystem has a high diversity of species due to its abundant rainfall Ecosystems and warm temperatures.
+For example, a desert ecosystem has plants and animals that can survive with minimal water, while picture a captivating fishing lake due to its abundant rainfall Ecosystems and warm temperatures.

 Ecosystems are essential for the survival of life on Earth as they provide vital services like air and water purification, pollination of plants, and decomposition of organic matter.
 They also offer recreational, cultural, and economic benefits to humans.